Good moral character: In employment

-Teachers, executioners, nurses, physicians, attorneys, barbers, liquor salespersons, pharmacists, and many other professionals require a state-issued license to perform their job.
+Teachers, nurses, physicians, attorneys, barbers, liquor salespersons, pharmacists, and many other professionals require a state-issued license to perform their job.
 In order to obtain a license to work, one must meet the regular non-moral requirements such as years of education and also convince the state board that the applicant has good moral character.
 However, the criteria used to determine good moral character can vary significantly.
 Background checks are a type of verification of good moral character and they are often accompanied by drug testing.
 For admission to the bar in the United States, lawyers must go through extensive moral character checks as part of the application process.
+Employers and some government regulations also require good moral character for positions such as executioners, or for operating businesses selling pornographic materials.

 On May 14, 2019, Oklahoma enacted a law to remove the good moral character clauses from their licensure requirements and implemented more objective standards.
 In 2019, Mississippi enacted legislation to limit the use of "vague" terms such as "moral turpitude" and "good character" by state agencies.